arXiv/arxiv-base/README.md

 ``arxiv.base.app_tests``.
 See that module for usage.

 ## Editing and compiling sass

-**TODO: compile sass at app start up, stop checking compiled artifacts into to git.**

 The file arxivstyle.css should never be edited directly.
 It is compiled from arxivstyle.sass with this command from project directory root: